poda2k/Blog_Project/README.md

-didnt add the javascript files you need to compile the app first and then run .
+didn`t add the javascript files you need to compile the app first and then run .